cloud-gov/cg-site/_docs/ops/runbook/troubleshooting-logsearch.md

 kill <pid>
 ```

-### Recreate ingestor and restore IAM role policy
+### Recreate ingestor

-To restore the ingestor to known good configuration after the restore, recreate the VM:
+To restore the ingestor to known good configuration after the restore, recreate
+the VM:

 ```sh
 bosh -d logsearch recreate ingestor/0
 ```

-This will also remove the IAM role policy you added to the VM.
-Finally, restore the IAM role policy itself.
-Refer to the current policy definition in the [logsearch IAM role policy](https://github.com/cloud-gov/cg-provision/blob/master/terraform/modules/iam_role_policy/logsearch_ingestor/policy.json) to revert the changes properly and save the changes.
+### Remove IAM role policy

+Find the IAM role for the ingestor VM in the AWS console and remove the
+`logsearch-restore-s3-<bucket>` IAM role policy that you created previously.

 ### If you need to rerun the reindexing